Hoyasumii/avengers-endgame/README.md

 [Bruce's astral form takes the projection of the removed Time Stone, replaces it back amongst the other five, and the doomed alternate dimension fades away, illustrating his point.]

 THE ANCIENT ONE (2012): [still not convinced.]
 But you are leaving out the most important part.
-In or
+In ord